-D. Management and Isolation of Clients with Possible TB
+D. Management and Isolation of Clients With Possible TB

 - 1. Arrangements for transfer to an appropriate facility shall be made for any individual suspected or diagnosed with infectious TB.
-These arrangements will be made in accordance with the facility's protocol. - 2.
+These arrangements shall be made in accordance with the individual facility's protocol. - 2.
 Persons responsible for transporting and caring for the individual prior to leaving the facility will be provided appropriate respiratory protection. - a.
 A respiratory protection program is required at all facilities in which respiratory protection is used. - b.
-Respiratory protection devices shall meet recommended performance criteria as detailed in the MMWR (12/30/05, Vol. 54/No. RR-17, pp. 38-42). - 3.
+Respiratory protection devices shall meet recommended performance criteria as detailed in the MMWR/12/30/05/Vol. 54/No. RR-17, pp. 38-42. - 3.
 Cough-inducing procedures or sputum cultures for the diagnosis of TB shall not be performed at a RHC. - 4.
-Local County health standards apply regarding isolation of active and suspected cases, and consultation is required as part of the TB reporting process.
+Rooms where an individual has been living or held prior to transfer to a treatment facility must be aired and not occupied for 24 hours.